Volkswagen Tiguan: Mexico

 The second generation Volkswagen Tiguan was launched in Mexico, around the same time as the North American launch, with sales starts at the same time as the US models for the 2018 model year.
 Like the US and Canadian models, it was only available as a LWB variant with optional third-row seats and initially available in four trim levels: Trendline, Trendline Plus, Comfortline, and Highline.
 The R-Line was later added to the Mexican lineup as a separated trim level.
 The lower trim levels of the Tiguan were powered by a 1.4-litre TSI engine, a 2.0-litre TSI engine was only available to the Highline model.
-The Mexican-built Tiguan was qualified 5 stars by Latin NCAP in 2019 in both infant and adult passengers, and was awarded two Latin NCAP Advanced Awards, one for its pedestrian safety system and other for AEB (Autonomous Emergency Braking).
+The Mexican-built Tiguan was qualified 5 stars by Latin NCAP 2.0 in 2019 in both infant and adult passengers, and was awarded two Latin NCAP Advanced Awards, one for its pedestrian safety system and other for AEB (Autonomous Emergency Braking).

 The locally-built Tiguan was later facelifted for the Mexican market on 9 September 2021 for the 2022 model year, discontinuing the Trendline Plus and Highline trim levels.

 China

 The second generation Tiguan was launched in China by SAIC-Volkswagen in January 2017, available in both SWB and LWB variants and sold alongside the previous generation Tiguan, which was continued to be sold in China as the Tiguan Silk Road.
 The LWB Tiguan is marketed there as the Tiguan L. Both Chinese-spec Tiguans are locally assembled and offered in three trim levels: 280TSI, 330TSI and 380TSI.
 SAIC Volkswagen only produces Tiguan L and X; the SWB version was imported from Germany.
 A fastback variant based on the post-facelift model called the Tiguan X was available from October 2020.
+The 280TSI receives the 1.4 litre turbocharged four cylinder engine producing 150 horsepower paired with either a 6 speed DSG transmission as standard or an optional 7 speed DSG.
+330 TSI models are equipped with a 2 litre unit producing 186 horsepower and 330 horsepower for 380 TSI models paired to the 7 speed DSG transmission as standard.